Finding Hidden Jobs – And Avoiding Competition

 Direct Approach for Job Openings

-Effective direct approach to companies
+Practical direct approach to companies

-2. You can ask for the contact person to let you know if she is the right person to contact for a job in her department or who is the right contact for the information.
+2. You can ask for the contact person to let you know if she is the right person to contact for a job in her department, or who is the right contact for the information.

 Scroll to Top